 The rapid shift to remote work during the pandemic

-Fast-forward to 2020 and companies saw that using remote work was the only way to survive the onslaught of COVID-19.
-The most recent pandemic accelerated the adoption of remote work as organizations had to adapt quickly to ensure business continuity.
+Fast-forward to 2020, and companies saw that using remote work was the only way to survive the onslaught of COVID-19.
+The most recent pandemic accelerated the adoption of remote work as organisations had to adapt quickly to ensure business continuity.

 With lockdowns and social distancing measures in place, companies embraced this mode of work on an unprecedented scale.
 This shift brought about both opportunities and challenges, not only for workers but also for the businesses that they served.